 - The cost of your economic losses

-Georgia doesn’t cap how much you can seek for pain and suffering.
+Georgia law doesn’t cap how much you can seek for pain and suffering.

-Recovering compensation for your loved one’s funeral expenses may account for:
+Recovering wrongful death compensation for your loved one’s funeral costs and burial expenses may account for the following:

 - The casket or urn